Danish England

 Actually, it is widely suggested by scholars in the ‘single visit to Rome’ camp that Cnut set off in 1026, in Roman Numerals MXXVI, which has been misread as MXXXI, i.e. 1031.

 The author of the Encomium Emmae Reginae mentions only one trip to Rome, but asserts (II, 20) that Cnut passed through Flanders, and claims that he saw the king (“with my own eyes”) at Saint-Omer.
 Cnut, himself, in his letter of 1027, says that he travelled to Rome from Denmark, and that he was going to return the same way.
 Whilst Saint-Omer is conveniently on-the-way for a journey made from England, it is not so for one made from Denmark.
-The Encomiast also says (II, 23) that Cnut died “some little time” after his return from Rome, which isn’t particularly true for a journey made in either 1027 or 1031, but, obviously, is more so for the later date.
+The Encomiast also implies (II, 23) that Cnut’s death (in 1035) was a short time after his return from Rome, which isn’t particularly appropriate for a journey made in either 1027 or 1031, but, obviously, is more so for the later date.

 See Malcolm II.